 - January 29 to February 26 with a follow-up on March 26 (Completed)

 - April 16 to May 14 with a follow-up on June 11 (In progress)

 - June 18 to July 16 with a follow-up on August 13

 - August 20 to September 17 with a follow-up on October 15

-Links of Note:
+Links of the Month

 The Anti-Racism Ministry in the Diocese of New Jersey comprises the Anti-Racism Commission, the Anti-Racism Team and various anti-racism committees and teams developing within parishes.

 You may have heard about the Commission and the Team, but may have questions about what those groups are, what they do, and what is the difference between the Commission and the Team.
 In a nutshell, the Commission is a supervisory body that creates vision, determines goals, and oversees the activities of the Team.
 This includes stewardship of funds and support for Team activities, such as anti-racism training, parish workshops, convocation presentations, diocesan conferences, and youth events.

 - was created as the “Racism Committee” by 1996 diocesan convention resolution, subsequently commissioned and renamed, has functioned continuously since 1996, and has received diocesan funding since 2000